ktuukkan/marine-api/trunk/doc/readme.txt

  * "NMEA Revealed" by Eric S. Raymond
    <http://gpsd.berlios.de/NMEA.txt>

+Thanks to all authors for collecting the information.
 All disclaimers and warnings concerning the accuracy of information in the above resources apply equally to Java Marine API.
-Upon notice of any mistakes, please contact <ktuukkan@users.sourceforge.net>.
+Upon noticing or suspecting any errors, please contact the project author <ktuukkan@users.sourceforge.net>.